tylerharter/cs301-projects/spring19/p10/stage1.md

 #### Question 18: What is the least central South American country?

-This will be the country that has the longest average distance to other South American countries.
+This one has the largest average distance to other countries.

-This should be a similiar process to what you did for Q17

 #### Question 19: how close is each country in South America to it's nearest neighbour?